AryanA3735/Library_Management_System/README.md

 # library_Management_System

--> A web application in which admin and student can interact efficiently.
-Student can issue book via online and can track their status.
-Admin can update book status and also able to monitor all activities.
+-> A web application deployed on Heroku in which admin and student can interact efficiently.
+Students can issue books online and can track their status.
+Admin can update book status and able to monitor all activities

 -> Link for the webApplication: